ELBE SRF Gun II - New High Gradient SRF Gun, 2009 – Today

 After the proof-of-principle demonstration of the world’s first SRF gun operation for a superconducting accelerator i.e. the ELBE LINAC,A second project started with financial support of the German Federal Ministry of Education and Research.
 The main goal is to achieve high average current (1 mA) and low emittance (1 mm mrad @ 77 pC) for the ELBE LINAC as well as to test new semiconductor cathodes within the BMBF-PCHB project

 The main task is to reach the designed specifications with respect to the intrinsic quality factor and the maximum acceleration gradient of the niobium cavity.
 To meet this goal, an improved cleaning has been applied, but also other modifications, based on the experiences obtained by the previously installed ACC300 cavity, were taken into account [1, 2].
 Another significant change is a superconducting solenoid which is integrated into the cryomodule of the gun.
-Its cooling is realized by a the same helium supply line cooling the cavity while its fine positioning is done by thermally isolated steppors.
-The whole module is currently under assembly with the commissioning expected to be in summer 2014 .
+Its cooling is realized by a the same helium supply line cooling the cavity while its fine positioning is done by thermally isolated steppers.
+The whole module was assembled and commissioned in summer 2014 .

 The JLabFG cavity